hemmendinger/electionmodel/readme.md

 Data wrangling operations that are "editorial" in nature are included.
 By editorial I mean, an operation that reflects some subjective decision or assumption that could affect the model's performance.

+## Caution
+For bugs due to ordering of date columns, currently assuming ascending.